Cornerstone-CJ/Project-Anton/README.md

 ### Graph Plotting

 Use the command "Plot graph".
-Note that ou have to close the graph window for Anton to continue listening.
+Note that you have to close the graph window for Anton to continue listening.

 ### Launching Applications (Only availaible for Windows OS)